incrementalelm/semantic-types/slides-new.md

 # Goal

-1. Change the type in a single place
+1. Change the type in a single place ✏️
-1. Address all of the compiler errors
+1. Address all of the compiler errors 🛑
-1. End up with the bug fixed
+1. End up with the bug fixed 💸

+## Rules

+1. Compiler error-driven
+1. Only wrap or unwrap at terminals

+# Rules

+- Only wrap or unwrap at terminals!
+- Wrap early
+  - Right after it enters
+- Unwrap late
+  - Arguments to functions you control are not terminals

+1. Unwrap late

 # Fix it - for real this time!